Registered users should visit the NZQA website

 Important Notice: It is crucial that you remember that these online results can be adjusted, if marking of the examination papers has been carried out incorrectly.

-I highly recommend that you make the most of this opportunity to check your papers, as it is possible that mistakes are made in the marking by human error.
+AHeadStart highly recommends that you make the most of the opportunity to check your papers, as it is possible that mistakes are made in the marking by human error.

 New Zealand is the only country in the world to return marked examination papers to candidates.
 This will take place from later this week onwards, with papers delivered progressively over the following fortnight.